fathnakbar/simple-in-js/README.md

 ```

-NOTE: Alway remember to call `css` function outside the component so it won't redudantly inject multiple style.
+NOTE: Alway remember to call `css` function outside the component so it won't redundantly insert multiple style.
 For further improvement, I will add cache to avoid this

 ### with